 Alternate to built in-place Window/Door Shore.
 Main advantage is to allow pre-construction a safe distance from the collapse zone.
 Also the shore can be reused.

-from the collapse zone.
-Also the shore can be reused.

-Material List:

-Header and Sole 4 - Wedge Sets

-2 - Posts 8- Half Gussets
+Header and Sole 4 - Wedge Sets 2 - Posts 8- Half Gussets

 Design Load: 4x4 Header = 2,000 lb 6x6 = 6000lb

 HOW TO CONSTRUCT THE PREFAB.
 WINDOW/DOOR SHORE